VOL. XCIV, NO. 247

 Overview

 Tesla is primarily an electric-vehicle OEM, with adjacent energy storage and charging/service businesses.
-In vehicles, its strongest moat mechanisms are in-house software and over-the-air updates plus the use of fleet data to train and improve driver-assist capabilities, supported by large-scale manufacturing and battery R&D. In services, the Supercharger network's density in U.S. DC fast charging creates convenience and a strong distribution advantage, though opening the network and industry standardization can reduce exclusivity.
+In vehicles, its strongest moat mechanisms are in-house software and over-the-air updates plus the use of fleet data to train and improve driver-assist capabilities, supported by large-scale manufacturing, battery R&D and heavy AI/compute investment.
+In services, the Supercharger network's density in U.S. DC fast charging creates convenience and a strong distribution advantage, though opening the network and industry standardization can reduce exclusivity.
 In energy storage, Tesla is a leading BESS integrator with scale and cross-product engineering reuse, but faces intense price competition and regional policy risk.

 Primary segment